-Financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalent balances.
+Financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalent balances and investments in corporate bonds.
 Certain of AtriCure's cash and cash equivalents balances exceed FDIC insured limits or are invested in money market accounts with investment banks that are not FDIC insured.
 The Company places its cash and cash equivalents in what it believes to be credit-worthy financial institutions.
-As of December 31, 2014 \$28,457 of the cash and cash equivalents balance was in excess of the FDIC limits.
+As of December 31, 2015, \$23,608 of the cash and cash equivalents balance was in excess of the FDIC limits